Bahari95/pyrefiga/README.md

 # pyrefiga

-**pyrefiga** is a simulation library for isogeometric analysis (IGA) with support for r-adaptive mesh refinement.
+**pyrefiga** is CAD and a simulation library for isogeometric analysis (IGA) with support for r-adaptive mesh refinement.

 It builds upon and extends the simplines library to handle more advanced geometries and adaptive strategies.